twitchard/blog/posts/2022-09-02-glamorize-your-problem-domain.markdown

 title: "Glamorize your problem domain"
 class: prose
 description: "Is this a compiler?
 Always answer yes."
+quote: You can hardly spit without hitting a configuration language that, frankly, deserves it.
 ---

 I gave a [conference talk](https://thestrangeloop.com/2021/artisanal-machine-generated-api-libraries.html) last year, tldr: “we generate SDKs.
 Here are all the lessons we’ve learned from framing this as a compilers problem.”